 - Adult beetles emerge from the soil and fly to nearby deciduous trees to swarm, mate and feed.
 After mating, females lay eggs singly in the soil, laying from 20-40 eggs in her lifespan.
 During this time, beetles cause minimal damage to turf.

 - Eggs hatch in July, and the larvae (grubs) begin to feed on turf grass roots.
 Infected turf may feel “spongy” when stepped on due to the grubs tunneling underneath.
 During this time, damages to turf can be seen by brown, dying patches of grass.

 October - March

 - The grubs grow as they continue to feed in fall and winter.
-They remain within 5cm of the ground surface unless in freezing conditions when they burrow deeper into the soil.
+They remain within 5 cm of the ground surface except in freezing conditions, where they burrow deeper into the soil.
 During this time, damage to turf is most serious.
 Birds, skunks, and other predators dig up grasses to feed on the mature grubs.
 The grubs continue to feed until they pupate (undergo metamorphosis) to become adult beetles in May.

 Habitat & Ecology

 - They are a nuisance because the grubs feed on the roots of all kinds of different plants, including turf and grass, destroying the plants.